 How to invest in property without buying a house

-Investing into property has long being one of the most favourite asset backed investments for investors.
-And it's no surprise - it has consistently shown fantastic long term and short term returns.
+Investing into property has long been a favourite asset-backed investment for investors.
+And it's no surprise - it has consistently shown fantastic long-term and short-term returns.

-With more and more new property investors able to have entered the market over the last decade or two, thanks to historically low interest rates it's made investing in property via the likes of buy-to-let a relatively easy option.
+With more and more new property investors able to have entered the market over the last decade, thanks to historically low interest rates it's made investing in property, via the likes of buy-to-let, a relatively easy option.